eleos-health/python-wordsegment/README.md

 ## Overview

-`word_segment` is a Python library for splitting concatenated text into individual English words.
+`wordsegment` is a Python library for splitting concatenated text into individual English words.
 It's particularly useful for:

 - Splitting hashtags (#iloveprogramming → "i love programming")
 - Restoring spaces to text with missing spaces (machinelearningisfun → "machine learning is fun")